-The Argument Type Identification Procedure (ATIP) is a heuristic device that helps the analyst to identify a type of argument that occurs in an argumentative text or discussion and is expressed in natural language.
-The procedure starts from a reconstruction of the two statements that together form the argument – the ‘conclusion’ and the ‘premise’– and results in labelling the argument with a type indicator.
-The identification of the type of argument enables the analyst to formulate the underlying mechanism of the argument, thereby preparing the ground for its evaluation.
+The Argument Type Identification Procedure (ATIP) is a heuristic device that helps the analyst to identify any type of argument expressed in natural language that occurs in an argumentative text or discussion.
+The procedure starts with a recognition of the two statements that function as the ‘conclusion’ and the ‘premise’ of the argument and results in labelling the argument with a type indicator.
+The identification of the argument type enables the analyst to formulate the underlying mechanism of the argument, thereby preparing the ground for its evaluation.

 Step 1 – Recognize the conclusion and the premise